jessicaagarwal/e-commerce-application-follow-along/README.md

 Milestone 14 - Delete the product

 This e-commerce application is built with Node.js, Express, MongoDB, and React, providing full-stack functionality for product management.
 It includes RESTful APIs for adding, updating, and deleting products.
 The /delete-product/:id endpoint allows secure product removal.
 Error handling ensures reliability.
 Ideal for scalable and dynamic online stores.

+Milestone 15
+In this milestone, we created a navigation bar on the homepage where we can see "My Products," "Add Product," and "Cart."

+Milestone 16
+In this milestone, we updated our product detail file so that we can access more information about our product.